-If you’ve lived in your current home for a few years, you might be curious about refinancing your mortgage for a lower — historically lower — interest rate.
+If you’ve lived in your current home for a few years, you might be curious about refinancing your mortgage for a lower interest rate.

 Mortgage refinancing provides you with a few options.
-For example, you can refinance to get a hold of a lower refinance rate and monthly mortgage payment, or take advantage of a cash-out refinance to free up money for home improvements.
-As a lender licensed in all 50 states, Quontic can help guide traditionally underbanked customers through the refinance process.
+For example, you may be able torefinance to get a hold of a lower refinance rate and monthly mortgage payment, or take advantage of a cash-out refinance to free up money for home improvements.
+As a lender registered to lend in all 50 states, Quontic can help guide traditionally underbanked customers through the refinance process.

 Here’s what you need to know.